Macabacus and Microsoft (for the most part) no longer support Internet Explorer 10 and prior versions. Please consider upgrading your browser.

 To add a presentation, model, or document template to a library, click the

-Publish Document buttons, respectively, in PowerPoint, Excel, or Word.
+Word Document Template buttons, respectively, in PowerPoint, Excel, or Word.
 The template you are publishing need not be open.
 Macabacus will prompt you for the library and document group to which you want to publish.
 Document groups provide a way to organize your templates, and you can create as many document groups as you like.
 The "Sample Models" menu visible under the

 Macabacus > New menu in Excel after installing Macabacus is an example of a document group.
 A large organization might create separate document groups for different business units.